GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

 Although the cluster has been successfully deployed, the startup scripts that install Spack and OpenFOAM take additional time to complete.
-When run without a Spack cache, this installation takes about 2.5 hrs.
+When run without a Spack cache, this installation takes about 2.5 hrs (or 6 min with complete cache).

 The following command will print logging from the startup script running on the controller.
 This command can be used to view progress and check for completion